NeonHorizon/lipopi/README.md

 ###Hardware
 ![circuit](https://raw.github.com/NeonHorizon/lipopi/master/pictures/circuit.png)

-*(Please Note: Do not connect devices to the Pi which use GPIO 14 or 15 (UART/Serial) with LiPoPi as they will cause your Pi to power off or shutdown)*
+*(Please Note: Do not connect devices which use GPIO 14 or 15 (UART/Serial) to the Pi at the same time as this circuit as they will cause your Pi to power off or shutdown)*

 1. Connect the PowerBoost's 5v output to your Raspberry Pi either by soldering wires directly between the two (you can use the GPIO to power the Pi for example) or by attaching the optional USB socket to the PowerBoost and using a regular micro USB cable between the two.